Bububu

 Bububu is a town on the Tanzanian island of Unguja, the main island of Zanzibar.
 It is located on the central west coast, 10 kilometres north of the Zanzibari capital of Stone Town.

-The town is predominantly a densely populated industrial town, but it is also noted for its beach, which is one of the most renowned within easy reach of the capital.
+The town is primarily a densely populated industrial area but is also known for its beach, one of the most popular and accessible from the capital.

-One of the first railways in Zanzibar was built in 1905 to connect Bububu to Stone Town.
+One of the first railways in Zanzibar was built in 1905 to connect Bububu with Stone Town.